Wave-Play/robo.js/docosaurus/docs/basics/flashcore.md

 }
 ```

-## Namespacing Data 📇
+## Namespaces

 Flashcore is a key-value store, so it's important to keep your keys unique.
 To help with this, Flashcore supports namespacing.
-Namespacing is a way to group your keys so they don't collide with other keys in the store. *This is particularly useful when you're working with multiple servers or users!*
+Namespacing is a way to group your keys so they don't collide with other keys in the store. _This is particularly useful when you're working with multiple servers or users!_

 Every Flashcore function accepts an `options` object as its last argument.
 This object has a `namespace` property that you can use to namespace your keys.